Overview

 Q: Do hackers get bounties during a spot check?

 A: Yes, hackers will link any vulnerability reports to the spot check write-up.
-Hackers should be awarded for any valid vulnerability found during the spot check.
+Award hackers for any valid vulnerability found during the spot check.

 Q: How many assets can I put in scope for a spot check?